How NoDelulu Works

 AI-generated text looks confident even when it's wrong.
 Misinformation spreads faster than corrections.
 Whether you're reading a research paper, a news article, or content from a chatbot, you deserve to know what's real and what's delulu.

-Our Approach — The Science Behind Nodelulu
+Our Approach — The Science Behind NoDelulu

-The research that led us here
+The research that led here

-- Ensemble methods in machine learning
+- Ensemble methods and independent verification

 - Redundancy in safety-critical systems